tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 - The longer the instruction, the harder it is to maintain.
 - Only include instructions if it is necessary.
-- You want each of your instructions to nudge the model to strictly produce better output.
+- You want each of your instructions to nudge the model toward strictly better output.

 #### Defer to other sources of information